 If conservative treatments for erectile dysfunction haven't been successful, your consultant may recommend penile prosthetic surgery.

 There are several types of penile implants.
 Your consultant will assess your own situation and recommend the implant that meets your needs.

-Penile prosthesis surgery is usually performed under general anaesthetic and takes between 40 and 90 minutes.
+Penile prosthesis surgery is usually performed under general anaesthetic and takes 40–90 minutes.

-Your incision (surgical wound) will depend on the type of implant chosen.
+Your incision (cut) will depend on the type of implant chosen.
 Some patients will have just a small cut where the penis joins the scrotum.
-In some cases an additional incision may be needed in your groin area.
-After inserting the implant your surgeon will close the wound with stitches.
+In other cases, an additional incision may be needed in your groin area.

-A catheter (thin tube) may be inserted in your urethra to allow urine to pass from your bladder easily.
+A catheter (thin tube) may be inserted into your urethra to allow urine to pass from your bladder easily.
 This will be removed before you go home.

-We will give you pain relief medication.
-Be sure let us know if you are in any pain or discomfort.
+We'll give you pain relief medication, but be sure to let us know if you're in any discomfort.
 You may also need to take antibiotics to help prevent infection.

-Avoid any strenuous activity or heavy lifting until released to do so.
-Be sure and discuss any return to work with your consultant.
+You'll need to avoid any strenuous activity or heavy lifting for a few weeks.
+Discuss any return to work with your consultant.

 Specific complications of penile prosthesis surgery may include: